25 Free Alternatives to Photoshop

 When it comes to popularity and features, there is nothing quite like using Photoshop to enhance your images.
 The software is used by many professionals as well as amateurs and is designed to provide you with streamlined tools that turn any image into an absolute masterpiece.

 The bad news is, the subscription for Creative Cloud needed to access Photoshop can put a dent in your wallet, especially for those who are just kickstarting their photography brand.
 In addition, there is plenty of learning curve when it comes to using Photoshop.
 There is a myriad of tools and features you can choose from, which can make the software a bit complex compared to other options.

 So, are there any free alternatives to Photoshop?
 Well, that’s exactly what we are going to look at in this post.
 Without further adieu, here are:

-Short for GNU Image Manipulation Program, this software is quite a well-known alternative to Photoshop, and better yet, its free!
+Short for GNU Image Manipulation Program, this software is quite a well-known free alternative to Photoshop.